grumpymaker/sleephq-pi/README.md

-# Erik's Unofficial SleepHQ-Pi Automation Utitilies
+# Erik's Unofficial SleepHQ-Pi Automation Utilities

 This is a rough and dirty log of what I'm doing to automate my SleepHQ uploads until the Magic Uploader is open-sourced.